Home » Home and DIY Recipes » DIY Leather Conditioner Recipe with Beeswax

 What’s In This Beeswax Leather Polish?

-See the recipe card below for full ingredient amounts and recipe instructions!
+Be sure to visit the recipe card below for full ingredient amounts and recipe instructions!

 • Natural Beeswax: I used beeswax from our beehives, but I’d recommend an organic cosmetic-grade beeswax.
 Why organic and cosmetic-grade?
 Because if you have any beeswax leftover from making furniture polish, you can use it for some simple and easy hand and skin products.
 I have 2 great recipe for DIY Beeswax Lip Balm & DIY Beeswax Beard Balm that gets rave reviews.
 If there’s a local beekeeper in your area, I’d recommended starting there for wax, but if you buy online, make sure you get the good stuff!